mcastron/BBRL/README.md

 TinyBRL is a C++ open-source library for bayesian reinforcement learning.
 For more information, you can visit the official [wiki](http://www.montefiore.ulg.ac.be/~mcastron/tinybrl-wiki/index.php) or our [website](http://www.montefiore.ulg.ac.be/~mcastron/index.html).

+1.2.2
+ - Minor change in ‘TinyBRL-DDS’ and ‘TinyBRL-export’ manuals.

 1.2.1
  - Minor change in ‘TinyBRL-DDS’ manual.